GIR-pub/deepdotweb/_posts/2015/09/07/tutorial-how-to-buy-from-alphabay-market/index.md

 title: "Tutorial: How To Buy From AlphaBay Market?"
 ---

-11443  tag-alphabay tag-buy tag-tutorial
 Posted by: DeepDotWeb

 <span>September 7, 2015</span>

-<span><a href="/2015/09/07/tutorial-how-to-buy-from-alphabay-market/#comments">52 Comments</a></span>

-<p>With the news that <a href="/2015/08/26/agora-market-to-pause-operations-finish-your-orders-and-withdraw-money/">Agora will be gone</a> (Already gone now&#8230;) a large portion of its users have transitioned to <a href="http://www.deepdotweb.com/marketplace-directory/listing/alphabay">AlphaBay</a>.
+<p>With the news that <a href="/2015/08/26/agora-market-to-pause-operations-finish-your-orders-and-withdraw-money/">Agora will be gone</a> (Already gone now&#8230;) a large portion of its users have transitioned to <a href="/marketplace-directory/listing/alphabay">AlphaBay</a>.
 You must be here to learn how to buy stuff from AlphaBay, then.
 Ensure that you read this whole tutorial before starting – it is important you understand every step.
 This guide is a lesson in buying, not vending; vending is wholly another task which requires bigger consideration.</p>
 <p>AlphaBay market listing and url can be found <a href="/marketplace-directory/listing/alphabay">here</a>.</p>
 <p><strong>Part 1 – Preparing</strong></p>
 <p><strong>USE A VPN SERVICE</strong>.
 You can find one <a href="/vpn-comparison-chart/">here</a> to best suit you, we review the best VPN Services for privacy on the market.
 Every time you use your computer your IP address is shown which reveals your actual physical address which means you can be traced very easily.
 A VPN must be used along with Tor (Tor is the free browser explained below) to make your online activity anonymous.
 When using a <a href="/vpn-comparison-chart/">VPN Service</a> it will hide your identity and location while also encrypting all of you internet traffic from everyone including your internet service provider.
 This technology will also protect you from identity theft and hacking when using free wifi because everything is encrypted.
 Any time you are searching for music, movies to download, pirated content, drugs or anything illegal then you should be using a VPN to fly under the radar.
 The law is trying to monitor everything we do now so don’t make it easy for them, don’t end up like the original mastermind of Silk Road and get busted.
 This is a must have in your anonymous arsenal.</p>